openid/fapi/fapi-grant-management.md

 Host: as.example.com
 ```

+## Authorization Response
+This specification doesn't introduce any changes to authorization response. `grant_id` will not be included in the authorization response.

 ## Authorization Error Response

 In case the `grant_id` is unknown or invalid, the authorization server SHALL respond with an error code `invalid_grant_id`.